Into the belly of Chicago

 In July, dozens of restaurateurs provide samples at the free Taste of Chicago festival in Grant Park.

-Chicago Food Planet: Guides lead three-hour walking tours to five to seven restaurants, bakeries and shops in the Near North and Bucktown/Wicker Park neighborhoods, $45, and Chinatown, $60.
+Chicago Food Planet: Guides lead three-hour walking tours to five to seven restaurants, bakeries and shops in the Gold Coast/Old Town and Bucktown/Wicker Park neighborhoods, $47.

-Tours include many historical and architectural details and are given April through November, daily for Near North, Tuesdays-Saturdays for Bucktown/Wicker Park and Mondays for Chinatown.
+Tours include many historical and architectural details and are given daily from March through November for the Gold Coast/Old Town tour, Tuesdays-Saturdays from April through November for the Bucktown/Wicker Park tour and and Friday through Monday for the Chinatown tour.

 Tastebud Tours: Guides lead three-hour walking tours of eateries in the Millennium Park-Loop area or Gold Coast, with overlap at Pizano's for deep-dish pizza and Heaven on Seven for Cajun-Creole food.